 In contrast, mudjacking requires the drilling of many two-inch holes and the piping of a slurry into the area.
 The slurry must be mixed on site, and the process can be very messy.
-Although contractors who use the mudjacking method should clean up after themselves once the process has been completed, the cleanup requires extra time and adds to labour costs.
+Although contractors who use the mudjacking method should clean up after themselves, once the process has been completed, the cleanup requires extra time and adds to labour costs.
 With foam instead of concrete you don’t have to think about this.

 A combination of the smaller hole size required to install polyurethane foam and the material’s impressive expansion ability combine to create a less disruptive process.
-While tearing out concrete takes days, and mudjacking requires property owners to avoid traffic on the affected area for at least 24 hours, they can use slabs repaired with the polyurethane foam injection method immediately.
+While tearing out concrete takes days, and mudjacking requires property owners to avoid traffic on the affected area for at least 24 hours, they can use slabs that are lifted or leveled with the polyurethane foam injection method immediately.

 In concrete driveway repairs, the difference is even more noteworthy when using foam instead of concrete.
 When property owners have their driveways completely replaced, they often have to avoid using them for almost a month while they cure.
-Few homeowners and commercial business owners have the time and patience to wait a month to use their new driveways, which is understandable when they could use them almost immediately after foam injection.
+Few homeowners and commercial business owners have the time and patience to wait a month to use their new driveways.
+This is understandable when they could use them almost immediately after foam injection.

 The foam injection process is also less disruptive to surrounding areas, thanks largely to its lighter weight.
 Polyurethane foam weighs less than four pounds per cubic foot, while the slurry used for mudjacking can weigh as much as 120 pounds per cubic foot.
 Plus, the polyurethane foam is fully waterproof, which means it won’t wash out.